-Innovative Farmers is supported by the Prince of Wales Charitable Fund, and in that capacity, HRH Duke of Cornwall was welcomed by CEO Helen Browning and introduced to field lab participants and researchers, as well as members of the Farming and Land Use team.
+Innovative Farmers is supported by the Prince of Wales Charitable Fund, and in that capacity, the former HRH Duke of Cornwall was welcomed by CEO Helen Browning and introduced to field lab participants and researchers, as well as members of the Soil Association’s farming and land use team.

-Farmers, researchers and practitioners enjoyed sessions ranging in subject from herbal leys and mob grazing, to agroforestry and silvopasture, to reducing antibiotic use on dairy farms and holistic worm management.
+Farmers, researchers and practitioners enjoyed sessions ranging in subjects – from herbal leys and mob grazing, agroforestry and silvopasture, to reducing antibiotic use on dairy farms and holistic worm management.
 Representatives from Farm Net Zero, Rothamsted Research, Organic Research Centre, Royal Veterinary College and Riverford Organic Farmers led and participated in sessions.

 Robert Dunn, Agroecological researcher from Rothamsted Research is working on the Innovative Farmers silvopasture trial in Devon.
 “Because I work for a research institute, we would normally go to farmers and say, ‘would you like to be involved in a trial?’, and this one has been the exact opposite.
 We were the last people to be included, so we know the people involved are really committed.
 They’re the ones that have stepped forward and have volunteered to have the trees planted on their farms, which is quite a brave decision.
 To come at it from that direction makes it really interesting” he said.

 Edward Scott, Assistant Harvest Manager from Riverford Organic Farmers said “Innovative Farmers has been brilliant at connecting farmers and researchers, and giving farmers the confidence to try new things, and to do it in an organised manner.
 It’s about not being afraid of failure – an unsuccessful trial still teaches you so much.”